 The board of a firm consists of both executive and non-executive directors.
 The role of independent directors is to represent shareholders and resolve agency problems.
 Researchers report mixed results regarding the relationship between board independence and firm performance.
 It is not necessarily the presence of many independent directors that will enhance a firm's value, although this might bring about positive changes in a firm's performance.
-The positive impact of non-executive directors will vary according to contextual factors and different countries.
-Kakabadse, Yang, and Sanders (2010) argue that in China, the system of non-executive directors is weak due to the greater involvement of dominating shareholders.
-Mohammad, Wasiuzzaman, and Salleh (2016) indicated that in Malaysian companies, 33% of non-executive directors on the board is not enough for effective monitoring.
+The positive impact of nonexecutive directors will vary according to contextual factors and different countries.
+Kakabadse et al. (2010) argue that in China, the system of non-executive directors is weak due to the greater involvement of dominating shareholders.
+Mohammad et al. (2016) indicated that in Malaysian companies, 33% of non-executive directors on the board is not enough for effective monitoring.
 McCabe and Nowak (2008) interviewed 30 directors of Australian listed companies and based on their findings, reported that the inclusion of more non-executive directors has a positive effect on a firm.
 More non-executive directors are a safeguard against management issues.
-A negative association between non-executive directors and a firm's performance could occur because of inefficient monitoring and the dominating role of managers (Haniffa, Rahman, and Ali, 2006).
+A negative association between non-executive directors and firm performance could occur because of inefficient monitoring and the dominating role of managers (Haniffa et al., 2006).